University of Phoenix-Michigan

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of Phoenix-Michigan are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of Phoenix-Michigan are Surgeons, Cardiovascular technologists and technicians, Physicians, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at University of Phoenix-Michigan are Business (25 degrees awarded), Public Administration and Social Service (2 degrees), Health (6 degrees), Computer and Information Sciences and Support Services (1 degrees), and Communications (0 degrees) (as of 2019).